ArlingtonCS/aps-hspc-2025/highschool/D-portal-chaos/d-portal-chaos.md

 operative at Hyper-Space Portal Corporation (HSPC), your mission, if you chose to accept it, is to navigate the maze of portals and safely retreieve our portal generator.
 Luckily, the generator broadcasted the details of all the portals it generated.
-Each of the portals connects 2 rooms.
-You will start in room #1, and the portal will be in room #100.
+Each of the portals connects 2 rooms and can be used in each direction.
+You will start in room #0, and the portal generator will be in room #100.

 ## Input